How to Complete the Sale of My Timeshare

 - Have you researched similar timeshares for sale at your resort?
 Settling on a market-based value for your timeshare will start the process off the right way.

 - Are all of your documents in order?
-Locate a copy of your deed (if it is a deeded property) and the documents from the original purchase to make sure you have all the facts.
+Locate a copy of your deed (if it is a deeded property) and the documents from the original purchase to make sure you have all the facts that pertain to your specific type of timeshare.

 - Are the maintenance fees up to date?
 You'll need the maintenance fees to be paid in order to sell your timeshare.